questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

   src="/img/blog/2020-10-16/distribution-speed-over-time.png"
 />

-If we put it all together, we can see how the economics have changed in the following chart, and how this affects the theoretical option value.
-Most of it due to the lower mean.
+To sum up, the following chart shows how the economics have changed over time.
+We can see how this damaged the option value for drivers, mostly as a result of the lower trending mean.

 <img
   alt="A chart showing how the distribution of outcomes changes due to a lower mean, and the resulting change in option"